The Children’s Movement of Florida

 Who We Are

-We are a non-partisan grassroots movement of Floridians insisting on increased investment in the first five years of all our children.
+We are a non-partisan grassroots movement of Floridians insisting on increased investment in the first five years for all our children.
 The Movement is a 501(c)(3) nonprofit organization that does not use state funds.

 What We Are Working On